kevincharm/meteor-please/README.md

 # meteor-please
 [![npm version](https://badge.fury.io/js/mplz.svg)](http://badge.fury.io/js/mplz)
 ### Simple Meteor Deployment for RHEL/CentOS 7+
 Deploy your Meteor app on RHEL flavoured boxes via SSH, and keep your apps alive with __systemd__.
 Your app is served through reverse proxy by __nginx__.
-Based on [meteor-up](https://github.com/arunoda/meteor-up).
+This is a deployment tool that I personally use in production, based on [meteor-up](https://github.com/arunoda/meteor-up).
+If you encounter any bugs or have a feature request, please post an issue.
+(SSL is implemented but not tested thoroughly yet)

 ## Installation
 ````